rpdelaney/l4d2-tourney-rules/rules.md

 #####1.1 Staff

-The Tournament Director will be:
+The Tournament Director will be: Bravo https://steamcommunity.com/profiles/76561197970711112

-The Assistant Tournament Director(s) will be:

 #####1.2 Disputes
 The Tournament Director is the sole arbiter and court of last resort for